 After connecting FileZilla to your server, your site files can be seen on the bottom right of the screen.

-Open the folder containing your WordPress files.
+To go on with disabling WordPress theme using FTP, locate the folder containing your WordPress files.
 If your site is located in your primary domain (i.e www.yourdomainname.com), then this folder is “public_html”.
-If your site is hosted on a subdomain (e.g. blog.yourdomainname.com), then you would see a folder named after your subdomain, and this is the folder containing your files.
+If your site is hosted on a subdomain (e.g. blog.yourdomainname.com), then you would see a folder named after your subdomain, which will contain your files.

 Double click on the folder containing your files to open it.